iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/Bias Variance Tradeoff.md

 +
 \left(
     \mathbb{E}\left[\hat{f}(x)\right] - \hat{f}(x)
-\right)^2
+\right)^2,
 $$

-Using the assumption that the noise is independence of the variable model $\hat{f}(x)$ produced, the cross term in the middle has expectation of zero.
+using the assumption that the noise is independence of the variable model $\hat{f}(x)$ produced, the cross term in the middle has expectation of zero.
 Now we are left with 2 terms and this is like:

 $$
 \text{Learning Error}